-We predicted that male gender, more severe hearing loss, bilateral hearing loss, no amplification, premature birth, and presence of additional disabilities would be associated with larger spoken vocabulary delay.
 In contrast to our predictions, the best model predicting vocabulary delay had just a few variables: age, amplification, and laterality.
-Notably, we did not simply find that DHH children were learning words at the same rate (albeit delayed) as hearing children, which would have led to a constant delay across developmental time.
-Instead, we see that the spoken vocabulary delay widens with age, indicating that the rate of spoken vocabulary acquisition is slower for DHH children.
-The result is a population increasingly behind on spoken language milestones.
-Given that none of the children here use sign language (which can ensure earlier language access) this vocabulary delay is likely to have knock-on effects for language development more broadly as well.
-This in turn has policy implications that are critical to consider.
+Notably, we see that the spoken vocabulary delay widens with age, indicating that the rate of spoken vocabulary acquisition is slower for DHH children.
+Given that none of the children here use sign language (which can ensure earlier language access), this vocabulary delay is likely to have knock-on effects for language development more broadly, alongside implications for public policy.

 Predicting early diagnosis and intervention

-Our exploration of the implementation of 1-3-6 guidelines revealed that only 36.84% of children met the EHDI guidance for diagnosis by 3 months and intervention by 6 months, despite ample evidence suggesting early diagnosis and intervention improve language outcomes (e.g., Yoshinaga-Itano, Sedey, Coulter, & Mehl, 1998 @ching2013).
-Children in our sample who met 1-3-6 guidelines were 3.62 months less delayed in spoken vocabulary than children who were late to receive diagnosis and/or services.
-With these demonstrable benefits in mind, our sample, by dint of accepting all children receiving early intervention services in one state, was able to explore naturally occurring variance in who received on-time diagnosis and intervention.
+Our exploration of the implementation of 1-3-6 guidelines revealed that only 37.23% of children met the EHDI guidance for diagnosis by 3 months and intervention by 6 months.
+Our results were consistent with prior work (e.g., Yoshinaga-Itano et al., 1998; Ching et al., 2013), finding that children who met the guidelines were 3.71 months less delayed in spoken vocabulary than children who were late to receive diagnosis and/or services.
+By dint of accepting all children receiving early intervention services in one state, our dataset let us delve deeper into who received on-time diagnosis and intervention.

 Diagnosis.

 Having health issues or a non-English language background predicted later diagnosis.
-Children with health issues were diagnosed 3.70 months later than infants without health issues.
-One possible explanation is that the health issues caused acquired hearing loss that wouldn’t be detected by the newborn hearing screening, thus delaying identification of hearing loss.
-In our sample, 16 of the 36 children with health issues had conditions that might cause acquired hearing loss (i.e., meningitis, sepsis, jaundice, seizures, hydrocephalus, MRSA, anemia, frequent fevers, cytomegalovirus).
-While acquired hearing loss may be one driver of delayed diagnosis for children with health issues, this accounts for only a fraction of the subpopulation with health issues.
-Another possible explanation is that the health issues required more pressing medical attention than the possible hearing loss.
-For instance, families and medical providers are likely to prioritize treatment for certain health issues (e.g., surgery for congenital heart defect) over diagnostic audiology services.
-Nevertheless, it is possible that in some cases, clinician awareness of the increased delays in language related to health issues more broadly may facilitate improvements in timely diagnosis.
+Children with health issues were diagnosed 3.57 months later than infants without health issues.
+For a small fraction of cases, this may have been because health issues caused acquired hearing loss, delaying its identification.
+Of course, some situations may require families and medical providers to prioritize treatment for certain health issues (e.g., surgery for congenital heart defect) over diagnostic audiology services.
+That said, our results raise the possibility that clinician awareness of increased delays in language linked to the prevalence of health issues may facilitate improvements in timely diagnosis.